-The Education Act 2011 places schools under a duty to secure access to independent careers guidance for their pupils from September 2012.
-This duty was extended in 2013 to include year 8 to year 13.
-The guidance must be presented in an impartial manner and promote the best interests of the pupils to whom it is given.
+The Education (Careers Guidance in Schools) Act 2022 places schools under a duty to secure access to independent careers guidance for their pupils from Year 7 to Year 13 (previously this was from Year 8 to Year 13).
+It states that the guidance must be presented in an impartial manner and promote the best interests of the pupils to whom it is given.
 It should also include information on options available in respect of 16-18 education or training, including apprenticeships.

 Schools and colleges need to make arrangements for impartial careers guidance that fits the needs and circumstances of their students, and will need to engage in partnership with external, expert providers to fulfil this statutory duty.